JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/postfix-completion/index.md

     **Postfix Completion** lets you transform an expression into another one , based on the postfix you specify after the dot, the current context, and the expression type.

     For example, you can turn a bool expression into an if statement, or create a pointer to an expression.
-If anything goes not as planned, everything can be reverted via simple _Cmd+Z_ on macOS or _Ctrl+Z_ on Windows/Linux.
+If anything goes not as planned, everything can be reverted via simple _Ctrl + Z_ on Windows/Linux or _⌘ + Z_ on macOS.

-    *Pro tip:*
+    **How to use:**

+    Open the _Postfix Completion_ page via _Settings/Preferences | Editor | General_ to see the complete list of supported templates.

+    **Pro tip:**

     - _Postfix Completion_ options are displayed as a part of the `Basic Completion` suggestions list.
-Press _⌘+J_ on macOS or _Ctrl+J_ on Windows/Linux to see a full list of the _Postfix Completion_ templates applicable in the current context.
+Press _Ctrl+J_ on Windows/Linux or _⌘+J_ on macOS to see a full list of the _Postfix Completion_ templates applicable in the current context.
-    - You can change the names of all _Postfix Completions_ in the settings dialog.
+    - You can change the names of all _Postfix Completions_ in the Settings/Preferences dialog.
     - In the same dialog, you can also disable the templates you don't need, or even turn off _Postfix Completion_ completely.

-    **How to use:**

-    Open the _Postfix Completion_ page via _Settings/Preferences | Editor | General_ to see the complete list of supported templates.
-Learn, play, and of course, enjoy!

 ---